Sunscreen-tech/Sunscreen/sunscreen_docs/src/getting_started/example.md

 What's the `?` after at the end of `.compile()`?
 For the uninitiated, the [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) operator propagates errors.
 Fallible expressions in Rust emit [`Results`](https://doc.rust-lang.org/std/result/enum.Result.html), which can contain either a value or an error.
 Using `?` unwraps the value in a successful result or immediately returns the error from a failed one, letting the caller of the current function deal with it.
 We should see the former after compilation, as our program is well-formed.

-On success, the compiler emits an `Application` bundle containing the compiled form of each `.fhe_program()` builder invocation.
+On success, the compiler emits an `Application` bundle containing the compiled form of each `.fhe_program()` argument.
 In our case, `app` will contain a single compiled FHE program named `simple_multiply`.

 Next, we need a public and private key pair.
 In order to generate keys, we'll first construct a `Runtime` with the parameters we got from compilation.
 This allows us to encrypt/decrypt data and run FHE programs.